Hello, Traders and Investors welcome to “MultibaggerCalls.com”. Today I’m going to explain the Fundamental Analysis.

 Positive Net Operative Cash Flow:- Net operating cash flow is the actual cash generated by a company from its business.

-Positive operating cash flow show company is making enough money from its day to day activities.
+Positive operating cash flow shows the company is making enough money from its day to day activities.

 Struggling companies may show significant positive investing cash flow from the sale of assets to cover operations and debt repayments.